decargroup/miluv/README.md

 ```

 ## Wiki
-For more information regarding the MILUV development kit, please refer to the GitHub [Wiki page](https://github.com/decargroup/miluv/wiki).
+For more information regarding the MILUV development kit, please refer to the [documentation](https://decargroup.github.io/miluv/).

 ## License
 This development kit is distributed under the MIT License.